Departure Dates for 2025 and 2026

 I did a solo Everest base camp trek.
 I had a fantastic time with my guide, Bishnu, who always cared for my lodging and meals.
 He was experienced, had done this trek many times, and was always ready to help.

-The guest house chose by him was nice and the best thing he provided was a private room for me.
+The guest house he chose was lovely, and the best thing he provided was a private room for me.
 I organized this trip with Puru, who read all my emails and suggested what to take and how to travel before the trek.

 They organized everything for me from Arrival to Departure.
-They met me at the airport with flowers which were so welcoming and special for me.
+They met me at the airport with flowers, which were so welcoming and memorable.
 This is very safe and good company for single female travelers.

 Mariska Smit